genesiscommunitysuccess/docs/docs/server-reference/rest-endpoints/rest-endpoints.md

 Here, we provide a list of the endpoints for each resource.

 ## Event handler

-Transactions are submitted via a POST request to `[host]:[genesis_router_port]/[event_name]`
+Events are submitted via a POST request to `[host]:[genesis_router_port]/[event_name]`